Nitrous Oxide Sedation (laughing gas)

 Other Sedation Dentistry Techniques

 Our office also offers Oral Sedation and Intravenous Sedation.
 Both of these techniques will allow you deeper sedation.
 If you choose the option of IV sedation, your anesthesia will be administered and monitored by an anesthesiologist.
-While Drs.
-Hirschfield Louik or Huyett is concentrating on your dentistry, an anesthesiologist will be closely monitoring your well being.
+While Dr. Hirschfield Louik, Dr. Chory or Dr. Zhang is concentrating on your dentistry, an anesthesiologist will be closely monitoring your well being.